Frequently Asked Questions

 6. Who runs the program?

-The current Director is Jennifer Gatewood, with Adam Knudson and Mike Smith serving as co-Head Coaches.
-In addition, there is a leadership team that includes Kevin Cunningham, Courtney Dittamo, Elaine Kelley and Megan Pickard.
+The program is currently run by a leadership team that includes Courtney Dittamo, David Edelson, Amanda Nemade and Megan Pickard, with Adam Knudson and Mike Smith serving as co-Head Coaches.
 We are ably assisted by several incredibly generous parents who have committed to serve as assistant coaches (but we can ALWAYS use more!), and others who have agreed to help with the various administrative roles.
 We depend heavily on parent volunteers and count on everyone to pitch in and help us run the program.

 7. What is the Meet and practice schedule?